mkiziltay/BottomSheetDialog/README.md

 * bottom_sheet_background.xml => dialog layout background
 * layout_bottom_sheet.xml => dialog layout.
 * colors.xml => this colors used in project.
-* themes.xml => this theme will be displayed when dialog opened ( Transparent theme ).
+* themes.xml => this theme options will be displayed when dialog opened ( Transparent theme ).

 ## Used : Images & Vectors
 * favorite.xml